 Two common threads are evident in the sources used for researching New York: one, beer is often mentioned, and two, the Bronx is rarely mentioned, not even in the index.

 Digital Bronx resources are few and far between; research on the Bronx is scattered, incomplete, or miscategorized.
 The Bronx is often an afterthought within New York’s historical archives when compared to Manhattan and Brooklyn.
 Thus, researching the Bronx Breweries is a slow process.
 Unless, you know intuitively that an address that simply says, “Third avenue, NY” is actually in the Bronx and not Manhattan, you would not know where the important brewing center was located.
 Even recent mapping projects for New York City ignore the former Bronx breweries.
-Consequently, researching the Bronx Breweries is a slow process.
-Unless, you know intuitively that an address that simply says, “Third avenue, NY” is actually in the Bronx and not Manhattan, you would not know where the important brewing center was located.

 The Bronx Was Brewing: A Digital Resource for a Lost Industry views the rise of the Bronx through its beer culture and why it was an impetus to the evolution of the city and its drinking habits.
 By beginning with the location of the breweries, we will explore why the Bronx, for a time, became part of the lager capital of the world.